 Electrical Power System is responsible for harnessing energy from the solar panels, storing extra power in the batteries and conditioning it to supply different subsystems with necessary voltages and currents with required precision.
 Since, all of satellites functionality depends on it, robustness and redundancy is the dominating characteristic while designing an Electrical Power System.
 Apart from these primary functions, it is also responsible for protecting components from electrical spikes caused by space effects like Single Event Upsets (SEUs) caused by solar flares or radiation from Van Allen Belt.
 Since EPS is the first subsystem to be turned on after the satellite, it is also responsible for booting up OBC.
 Our satellite has a hyperspectral camera, an intensive processor and necessity to transfer huge amounts of data, making effective management of energy a categorical priority.

 The Attitude Determination and Control System (ADCS) has the crucial job of controlling and stabilizing the satellite against external disturbances.
 It also has to perform various maneuvers to point the maximum surface area towards the sun, or to track the ground station for communication purposes or even actively stabilize the satellite while taking the images of the earth.
 The system can further be divided into two subsystems – the attitude determination system (ADS) and the attitude control system (ACS).
-The ADS consists of the sunsensors and magnetometers as reference sensors and an IMU as an inertial sensor to obtain the attitude knowledge using EQUEST and EKF as determination and estimation algorithms.
+The ADS consists of the sunsensors, GPS and magnetometers as reference sensors and an IMU as an inertial sensor to obtain the attitude knowledge using EQUEST and EKF as determination and estimation algorithms.
 The magnetorquers will be used to detumble the satellite as a part of ACS.
 The reaction wheels along with the magnetorquers will be used for advanced control algorithms to actively orient and control the satellite during image acquisition, communication and sun tracking.

 The structural subsystem deals with the design and analysis of the main structure of the satellite by proper allocation of dimensions and space to other subsystem components, keeping in mind the constraints each of them poses.
 It plays an important role during launch as it has to withstand the static and dynamic loading and the vibrations induced.
 It also protects the internal components against the harsh space environment in orbit.
 The dimensions and weight of the hyperspectral imaging payload, makes the design of the satellite a challenge to keep it within the constraints as specified by NASA.
 The thermal subsystem is responsible for maintaining the temperature of the components within their specified operational limits.
 The temperature control in our satellite is achieved mostly by using passive methods, such as Multi Layered Insulation (MLI), surface finishes, paints, etc., with an active thermal control using heaters for the battery as it is the most temperature sensitive component.

 Team Anant has received a widespread appreciation globally for their groundbreaking work in the field of space aviation.
-Realizing the team’s potential to inspire younger generation about the accessibility of space exploration and pertaining to team’s financial requirements, this sub-system was found in 2018.
+Realizing the team’s potential to inspire younger generation about the accessibility of space exploration and pertaining to team’s financial requirements, this sub-system was founded in 2018.
 At present stage, it regulates the market and business relations of the team.
 It tries to encash and convert the potential partnerships to help team work consistently by assisting in logistical and financial requirements, apart from handling the social media handles and media relations for the team.